How to Exfoliate Skin (and Why It's So Important)

 - How often you should exfoliate depends on your skin type and skin concerns.
 Some people do well exfoliating with AHA or BHA twice a day, whereas others find that once a day or every other day is a perfect balance.
 Test to see what works best for your skin.

 - Exfoliating with AHA or BHA from the neck down has great benefits as well.
-In particular, our RESIST Weightless Body Treatment with 2% BHA smooths the appearance of rough, red, hard, bumps on the arms and legs, and is even suitable for those with skin prone to keratosis pilaris.
+In particular, our 2% BHA Body Spot Exfoliant smooths the appearance of rough, red, hard, bumps on the arms and legs, and is even suitable for those with skin prone to keratosis pilaris.

 Why Not Just Use a Scrub or Cleansing Brush?